cesarolvr/slider-nextjs-gsap-app/README.md

 - **Unit tests** - It's hard to write unit tests now because the main function are't pure, and it makes harder to test input/output.
 Working on it...
 - **Nice domain** - The plan was deploy with https://xyzphotography.cesarolvr.com but I'm still validating a certificate to this subdomain.
 Just a detail...
 - **Lighthouse** - There are some possible savings on mobile devices.
 Anyway, the current version is not that bad.
+- **Working inside safe area** - In some mobile devices, the page height is respecting viewport safe area (svh).

 ### Getting started